Trinity Biotech (NASDAQ:TRIB) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Trinity Biotech (NASDAQ:TRIB – Free Report) in a research note released on Sunday morning.
-The brokerage issued a buy rating on the stock.
+StockNews.com began coverage on shares of Trinity Biotech (NASDAQ:TRIB – Free Report) in a research report sent to investors on Sunday morning.
+The firm issued a buy rating on the stock.

 Trinity Biotech Price Performance

-Trinity Biotech (NASDAQ:TRIB – Get Free Report) last posted its quarterly earnings data on Tuesday, October 3rd.
+Trinity Biotech (NASDAQ:TRIB – Get Free Report) last announced its quarterly earnings results on Tuesday, October 3rd.
 The company reported ($0.20) earnings per share for the quarter.
 Trinity Biotech had a negative return on equity of 870.11% and a negative net margin of 46.51%.
-The business had revenue of $13.90 million for the quarter.
-As a group, research analysts expect that Trinity Biotech will post -0.59 EPS for the current fiscal year.
+The company had revenue of $13.90 million during the quarter.
+On average, equities analysts anticipate that Trinity Biotech will post -0.59 EPS for the current year.

 Hedge Funds Weigh In On Trinity Biotech